To Diane Sellner of CARM

 Accountability is so very important.
 Your suggestion about how they could have done that is very, very wise!

 Robin, I am so glad that you found us!
-I have said much the same thing to my husband, that what Matt and Diane have done is actually drive people away and drive them to find the truth for themselves.
+I have said much the same thing to my husband, that what Matt Slick and Diane Sellner have done is actually drive people away and drive them to find the truth for themselves.
 When one shuts down dialog and stops people from even having an opportunity of hearing the opposition, one has to wonder if fear is not the foundation of the strict control of information that is going on over at CARM.
 Pretty much all cults restrict access to information that might damage them.
 They refuse to allow you to read opposing material or to watch shows that might expose them.
-Matt and Diane should know this.
+Matt Slick and Diane Sellner should know this.
 They have studied the cults.
 See what the fact.net says about coercive mind-control tactics:

 Tactic #3: